 With the objective to address and mitigate agriculture and food security risks in the South Africa Development Community (SADC), the World Bank recently announced three Agriculture Risk Innovation Challenges in association with Draper University.
-These challenges called for innovations that harness advanced technologies to collect and monitor datasets and indices that will enable that analysis of the impact of agri-stressors based on their different parameters.
+These challenges called for innovations that harness advanced technologies to collect and monitor datasets and indices that will enable the analysis of the impact of agri-stressors based on their different parameters.

-In the challenge that brought together participants from 33 countries and a total of 120 proposals, CropIn emerged as the winner of the Bring your Own Agriculture Data challenge, the goal of which was to present a time series of agri-data, including yield, price, and production data for crops that are relevant to the SADC region in an electronic format.
+In the challenge that brought together participants from 33 countries and a total of 120 proposals, Cropin emerged as the winner of the Bring your Own Agriculture Data challenge, the goal of which was to present a time series of agri-data, including yield, price, and production data for crops that are relevant to the SADC region in an electronic format.

-CropIn’s innovative solutions are strengthened by its capabilities of live reporting, analysis, interpretation, and insight that span across geographies.
+Cropin’s innovative solutions are strengthened by its capabilities of live reporting, analysis, interpretation, and insight that span across geographies.
 The multi-stakeholder platform delivers decision-making tools to ensure consistency, dependability, and sustainability to the actors at different levels of the hierarchy.

-The regional level information delivered by CropIn can thus be used by financial institutions to understand crop growth patterns and assess the possible risk of crop failure.
+The regional level information delivered by Cropin can thus be used by financial institutions to understand crop growth patterns and assess the possible risk of crop failure.
 This availability of alternate agri-data reduces the need for manual appraisal of the farm and the farmer and also streamlines credit underwriting processes for financial institutions.
-The SaaS platform establishes the current and historical performance of every pixel at a regional level, which further assists the lending institutions to hedge risks and arrive at informed business decisions.
+The SaaS platform establishes the current and historical performance of every pixel at a regional level, which further assists lending institutions to hedge risks and arrive at informed business decisions.

-Explore CropIn’s capabilities for your agribusinesses further.
+Explore Cropin’s capabilities for your agribusinesses further.
 Get in touch with us today.